Looking for AWS ParallelCluster (PC)?

 Use a Quick create link

-You can use this AWS CloudFormation quick-create link to provision these security groups in us-east-1, however, you must ensure that you change the VPC ID to the one created in step 1.
+Use this AWS CloudFormation quick-create link to provision these security groups in us-east-1.
+Change the VPC ID to the one created in step 1.

 3. Create PCS Cluster